mistorvadysha/BlockMixerMod/README.md

 This option is for disable mod without cleaning BlockMixer's binded slots.
 To toggle mod press "Sneak" button (`Shift` by default)  + "Toggle hotbar slot" button (`B` by default), `Shift+B`.
 All binded slot will be highlighted with a green indicator.

 <img src="./media/indguide.png" width="512">

-[Alternative]
-To include a hotbar slot in the mixing list type `/bm add` with the selected slot in the hotbar.
-To clear the mixing list type `/bm clear`.